- 1 Best Binoculars Under 500 Dollars Special For Hunters – 2018 Buyer’s Guide

 However, its brightness even in low light, powerful magnification, and strong color definition are all of very good quality.
 The difference between higher-priced optics and this one is fairly minimal, so there is good value here.

 When getting Steiner products, toughness is a big part of things.
-It is slightly different-shaped as it is almost a wide set since this is the best 10×50 binoculars under $500 with larger objective lens.
+It is slightly different-shaped as it is almost a wide set since this is the best 10×50 binoculars you can find with larger objective lens.

 The added bulk is evidence of its rugged nature.
 This binocular provides a wide field of view though it is a little heavier than some others on this list.

 This is one of the best magnification binoculars for hunting.

 Toughness: The bulk shape makes it very resistant to knocks.
 Military personnel tend to use these type of binoculars with good reason.
 It is waterproof, fog proof, and shock resistant as well.
 Despite its tough frame, it can be comfortable for those wearing eyeglasses given its 17 mm eye relief.